Composed and arranged by Pete Rugolo.

 Rugolo later recalled how “Salute” was composed: “At the start of 1950, Stan called me in New York about forming the new Innovations Orchestra, and I came out to help organize it.
 We didn’t have much time until the first L.A. concert at Philharmonic Hall.
 In one week I wrote “Mirage,” “Conflict,” “Lonesome Road” and “Salute,” staying up night and day.
 When I look back I think, if only I had time to write more.
 I was traveling with the band and Stan wanted me there almost every night.
 At that time, I decided to come out to California with the intention of writing for the studios—that was my big ambition.
 But it wasn’t easy getting work out here.
 Because of my reputation, people were afraid to use me; they thought I was too wild.
 I was very low on money until I got a call from Mickey Goldsen, who was publishing all of our music—Stan’s and mine.
 He said my royalties were coming in nicely, which was good news for me.
 Instead of a lump sum, he offered to give me a monthly check on a regular basis.
 I truthfully don’t remember how much I received, but this went on for at least a year until I got settled here.”

 “Some years later, Mickey confessed something to me.
 He said, ‘I have to tell you something about all those royalties…Stan was responsible for a lot of that.’
 Stan secretly paid me out of his own pocket to help me out.
 I returned the favor shortly before Stan’s passing.
-When he had his long illness in the hospital, Audree Coke (Kenton’s wife then) contacted me.
+When he had his long illness in the hospital, Audree Coke (Kenton’s companion then) contacted me.
 I gladly offered to assist in his medical expenses by relinquishing all my publishing rights to Stan and Creative World.
 I should have renewed them, but didn’t give it another thought.
 After 28 years, all publishing rights come back to the composer.
 I wrote over 100 pieces and would have owned everything by now, over a million dollars worth.”
 (3)

 In this performance of “Salute,” Pete Rugolo makes good use of the large string section, comprised of the best Hollywood session players of the time.
 He utilizes the two basic string performance techniques, arco, meaning “bowed,” and pizzicato, meaning “plucked,” to create contrasts in melody and rhythm.
 The lovely, floating introduction, played by the strings arco without the rhythm section, is warmly melodic and richly harmonized.